|

-ARCHIVED FEATURE
+ARCHIVED FEATURE FROM 2006

-The Blend Trend… the next revolution in fine wines?
+The Blend Trend… a revolution

-in the New World we do not have the benefits that come with age-old wine regions and vineyards,
+Here in the New World we do not have the benefits that come with age-old

-synonymous with a
+wine regions and vineyards, synonymous with a

-have been built; winemaking in North America
+of varietals, on which reputations have been built; winemaking in North

-Merlot, Cabernet Sauvignon, etc.
+Riesling, Merlot, Cabernet Sauvignon, etc.

-Pacific Northwest vintages, however, the observant
+Over the past several Pacific Northwest vintages, however, the observant

-visitor to our many wine regions and wine shops has, no
+visitor to our many wine regions and wine shops has, no doubt, noticed the

-flavors and acidity of their wines.
+structure, flavors and acidity of their wines.
+We are learning which

-We are learning which varietals grow best in our regions and which combine
+varietals grow best in our regions and which combine well for more complex

-well for more complex and interesting wines.
+and interesting wines.

 Blended wines are not a new phenomenon in the Pacific Northwest, of course;